poems & thoughts

 Tál Caritas and Mark Albrecht sought help from therapists early in their marriage for individual and couples counseling which armed them to face and withstand challenges most relationships would not dare cross or survive.
 They helped each other work through issues from past childhood trauma, betrayals of the heart, instances of unemployment, loss of pregnancies, an open marriage – but none of these extenuating circumstances or personal choices were what brought their house down.

 This book started out as thought exercises to help Caritas and Albrecht sort out feelings around their final transition apart from each other.
+A still-life is a work of art which tells a story through symbolic objects, using space for creative experimentation to explore an immediate world.
+Still Life tells this couple's story as a snapshot of their transition period.
 Hopefully it can help others who are going through similar life events, maybe save their relationships earlier.
-If not, the stories and messages in this book are for people wondering how they will survive the unknown if they decide to divorce late in life.
+If not, the stories and messages in this book are for people wondering how they will survive the unknown if they decide to separate or divorce late in life.
 Know that you will be okay.
 You are not alone.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.